 This one is fast.
 Run cold water over the insides of your wrists for 30 seconds.

 The skin there is thin, and the blood vessels are close to the surface.
-The cold triggers your body's dive reflex, which slows your heart rate.
-It's a physiological response, not a mindset trick.
-Your body does the work.
+The cold triggers your body's dive reflex, a physiological response, not a mindset trick.
+And slows your heart rate.

 Keep a glass of ice water on your nightstand if you tend to wake up anxious.
 Press your wrists against the glass.
 Same effect.